Exawind/nalu-wind/docs/source/examples/introduction.rst

 Setting up the environment
 ==========================

-    In order to use the ``python`` utilities to create the input files a proper environment needs to be set.
+    In order to use the ``python`` utilities to create the input files and post-process some of the data, a proper environment needs to be set.
     The user can add these libraries to their python environment, or use conda to create the environment needed.

     The new environment can be created through conda using::

-      conda create -n nalu_python -c conda-forge python=3.6 numpy ruamel.yaml netCDF4 matplotlib
+      conda create -n nalu_python -c conda-forge python=3.6 numpy ruamel.yaml netCDF4 matplotlib scipy

     Now, to use the environment run::